-The term immediate dentures refer to dentures that are prepared to go in the same day that other procedures are performed to clear the way for dentures.
+The term immediate dentures refers to dentures that are prepared to go in the same day that other procedures are performed to clear the way for dentures.

 You could say that immediate dentures are generally a few hundred dollars more than conventional dentures of the same cosmetic quality.
 Emphasis on the word cosmetic.

-As your jaw heals from tooth removal and whatever other pre-denture procedures you needed, your dentist will reline the fit of your dentures.
+As your jaw heals from tooth removal and whatever other pre-denture procedures you need, your dentist will reline the fit of your dentures.
 This process takes several extra visits over time.

 But the return visits aren’t the issue, as relining is important for dentures of all types.
 The issue is that you are left with an inferior denture, but you paid more than it was worth because it was put in immediately.

-Yet, if you use them for their transitional purpose they become an associated cost of conventional dentures.
+Yet, if you use them for their transitional purpose they are more of an associated cost of conventional dentures.
 In this role, they perform admirably.

 Associated Denture Costs